Chemistry with Business Emphasis

 Award-winning, dedicated faculty.
 While at UW-Eau Claire, you'll learn from expert faculty who have a wealth of knowledge in — and passion for — chemistry.
 Our professors have received national recognition for supporting and mentoring students, currently hold 16 patents and work tirelessly to create high-impact learning opportunities for students.
 In fact, over the last six years, chemistry faculty have brought in over $2 million in external grant funds, directly benefiting UWEC chemistry majors.

-What jobs can you get with a chemistry with business emphasis degree from UWEC?
+What can I do with a chemistry with business emphasis degree from UWEC?

-Our chemistry with business emphasis program will prepare you for non-laboratory careers in the chemical industry, including product development, business development, sales, marketing research, technical service and manufacturing.
+Graduates of this program leave UW-Eau Claire with an impressive range of knowledge, skills, and experience — a rare combination of technical and business expertise.
+This is particularly attractive to employers who need people with both technical skills and “people skills.”
+Our program will prepare you for non-laboratory careers in the chemical industry, including product development, business development, sales, marketing research, technical service and manufacturing.
 The degree is also excellent preparation for graduate studies in business or for careers in expanding industries, such as pharmaceuticals, biotechnology, nanotechnology, electronic materials, petrochemicals, polymers, pollution control, and the production of bio-based fuels and materials.

 Where are chemistry with business emphasis alumni now?